SuadeLabs/fire/documentation/properties/purpose.md

 ```

 ### average_rate
-An exchange rate that represents the user-defined average over a specific period, used for P&L reporting.
+An exchange rate that represents the user-defined average over a specific period, used for profit and loss (P&L) reporting.

 ### closing_rate
-The point-in-time exchange rate based on the reporting date, used for balance sheet items.
+The point-in-time exchange rate based on the reporting date is used for balance sheet items.

 ---